 With so much attention often focused on the person with anxiety, it's important to remember to prioritize yourself, too.

-"It's really easy to get caught up in the caregiver role," Jennifer says.
+"It's really easy to get caught up in the caregiver role," Fiegel-Newlon said.

-To prevent feelings of burnout or overwhelm, make time to eat nutritious meals, get quality sleep and move your body every day.
+To prevent feeling burned out or overwhelmed, make time to eat healthy meals, get quality sleep and move your body every day.

-"Exercise doesn't have to be training for a marathon or doing a huge amount of activity," Jennifer says.
+"Exercise doesn't have to be training for a marathon or doing a huge amount of activity," Fiegel-Newlon said.
 "It can be walking outside to your garden, smelling the flowers, taking a stroll around your neighborhood or playing with a pet outdoors—anything small that offers a change of scenery."

-After all, research shows that just 15 minutes outside can significantly improve your mood and help calm you.
+After all, research shows that just 15 minutes outside can improve your mood and calm you.

 No matter what self-care looks like for you, remember:

-"It's important to prioritize your mental health as well," Jennifer says.
+"It's important to prioritize your mental health as well," Fiegel-Newlon said.
 "If you're not taking care of your well-being, it's difficult to support someone with anxiety."